mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 * try & test against different infrastructure options, like different datastores or application server configurations
 * let other stakeholders like sales or support create environments on demand

-These scenarios can be a good first step to get comfortable with the tool and the idea behind it.

-Although Docker is production ready, to go one step further to a production setup requires other concerns that have not addressed in this article.
+To go one step further to a production setup requires other additional concerns that have not addressed in this article.
 Docker compose is the first step in this direction, but there is a whole ecosystem around the possibility to orchestrate containers and their hosts.
 Security, container management, monitoring and logging would be other topics to consider.

+But these scenarios can be a good first step to get comfortable with the tool and the ideas behind it.